dvdavd/tribitwebctl/README.md

 Unlike the main app, the standalone build does not need a web server.
 You can open `standalone.html` directly from local disk in a compatible browser and use it as a single-file version of the app.

 GitHub Actions also builds `standalone.html` automatically on pushes to `main` and on manual runs.
 The generated file is uploaded as a workflow artifact.

-## Diagnostic Mode

-Diagnostic Mode is a built-in tool for capturing raw BLE data from unsupported speakers.
-It is useful when adding support for a new device.

-### Accessing diagnostic mode

-Use the **Diagnostic Mode** link in the app footer on the connect screen.

-### How it works

-1. Click **Connect & Dump** - a Bluetooth device picker opens filtering for devices with names starting `LE_` or `Tribit`.
-2. Once connected, the app subscribes to the speaker's standard GATT notification characteristic and performs the initial handshake.
-3. A 15-second capture window opens.
-Press buttons on the speaker (volume, EQ, power, etc.) during this time to record the notifications each action produces.
-4. While connected you can also send arbitrary raw hex commands to the speaker using the **Send** input field (e.g. `02 01`).
-Responses are logged in real time.
-5. After 15 seconds the app downloads a `tribit-diagnostic-<device>-<timestamp>.json` file containing the device name, full GATT service/characteristic inventory, and every notification received during the session.

-### Using the dump

-Share the downloaded JSON when opening an issue or pull request to add a new speaker profile.
-The dump gives enough information to identify the service and characteristic UUIDs, decode command/response packet structure, and wire up a new profile in `js/speakers/`.

-## Supported Speaker Profiles

-Currently implemented:

-- `LE_Tribit XSound Plus 2`

-Speaker-specific behavior lives in `js/speakers/`.
-Adding support for more devices should mainly involve introducing another profile that defines:

-- Bluetooth filters and GATT UUIDs
-- supported EQ/settings capabilities
-- command builders
-- notification decoding
-- friendly connection error handling

 ## Storage